dynamsoft-docs/mobile-document-scanner-docs-js/gettingstarted/adddependency.md

 # Adding the dependency

-To build the solution, we need to include five packages
+To build the solution, we need to include four packages

 1. `dynamsoft-document-viewer`: Required, it provides functions to create the viewers.
 2. `dynamsoft-core`: Required, it includes `LicenseManager` class for `dynamsoft-document-normalizer`.
 3. `dynamsoft-document-normalizer`: Required, it provides functions to detect boundaries or perform normalization.
 4. `dynamsoft-capture-vision-router`: Required, it defines the class `CaptureVisionRouter`, which controls the whole process.
-5. `utils`: Optional, it includes the configuration code for document boundaries function.
-You can also copy the configuration code to your own code.

 ## Use a CDN